 Acute vs Chronic PainThe 2000 year old Traditional Chinese Medicine technique of gua sha challenges our perception of pain.
 Despite a lack of inflammation chronic soft tissue pain is often treated with rest, immobilization, ice, elevation, and compression in addition to anti-inflammatory medication.
-These strategies are appropriate for acute symptoms but inneffective with regard to chronic soft tissue pain.
+These strategies are appropriate for acute symptoms but ineffective with regard to chronic soft tissue pain.
+For additional information and a more in depth discussion regarding physiology and specific techniques we offer the treatment manual "Gua Sha; Clinical Applications for Chronic Soft Tissue Pain and Dysfunction".

 Gua Sha, Inflammation and Healing

-Vasodilation of blood vessel occurs in response to histamine.
+Vasodilation of blood vessels occur in response to histamine.
 But relaxation of smooth muscle in not confined to blood vessels walls; fascia also contains smooth muscle fibers.
 Gua sha facilitates the release of abnormal fascial tone to relieve pain and improve function.
 And unlike medication the only side effect of gua sha is transient skin discoloration.

 Gua sha predates all methods of treating soft tissue with an edged tool.
 It is evidence based and effective with regard to chronic soft tissue pain.
 Our uniquely shaped instruments match all body contours and feature a refined, sensitive treatment edge that is ideal for gua sha and all modern instrument assisted soft tissue mobilization techniques.